bobs2000/RBF-Network-Gradient/README.md

 ### A Modified RBF Network Implementation

 -----
 RBF networks are unique networks that differ from standard MLP models.
 RBFs work from the idea that each neuron will have a central basis or 'prototype' data.
 Inputs that are closer to the prototype will result in higher activation of the neuron.
-Training occurs when the prototype is modified by adjusting weights through an optimization algorithm.
+Training occurs when the prototype is modified by adjusting weights through an optimization algorithm to match inputs.

 There are a handful of implementations of RBF.
 This is my attempt at implmenting a unique RBF 'like' network.
 The optimization algorithm I chose is gradient descent.